reserve-protocol/protocol/README.md

 - [System Design](https://github.com/reserve-protocol/protocol/blob/master/docs/system-design.md): The overall architecture of our system, and some detailed descriptions about what our protocol is _intended_ to do.
 - [Pause and Freeze States](https://github.com/reserve-protocol/protocol/blob/master/docs/pause-freeze-states.md): An overview of which protocol functions are halted in the paused and frozen states.
 - [Deployment Variables](https://github.com/reserve-protocol/protocol/blob/master/docs/deployment-variables.md) A detailed description of the governance variables of the protocol.
-- [Our Solidity Style](https://github.com/reserve-protocol/protocol/blob/master/docs/solidity-style.md): Common practices, details, and conventions relevant to reading and writing our Solidity source code, estpecially where those go beyond standard practice.
+- [Our Solidity Style](https://github.com/reserve-protocol/protocol/blob/master/docs/solidity-style.md): Common practices, details, and conventions relevant to reading and writing our Solidity source code, especially where those go beyond standard practice.
 - [Writing Collateral Plugins](https://github.com/reserve-protocol/protocol/blob/master/docs/collateral.md): An overview of how to develop collateral plugins and the concepts / questions involved.
 - [Building on Top](https://github.com/reserve-protocol/protocol/blob/master/docs/build-on-top.md): How to build on top of Reserve, including information about long-lived fork environments.
-- [MEV](https://github.com/reserve-protocol/protocol/blob/master/docs/mev.md): A resource for MEV searchers and others looking to interact with the deployed protocol programatically.
+- [MEV](https://github.com/reserve-protocol/protocol/blob/master/docs/mev.md): A resource for MEV searchers and others looking to interact with the deployed protocol programmatically.
 - [Rebalancing Algorithm](https://github.com/reserve-protocol/protocol/blob/master/docs/recollateralization.md): Description of our trading algorithm during the recollateralization process
 - [Changelog](https://github.com/reserve-protocol/protocol/blob/master/CHANGELOG.md): Release changelog